dmckinley3/dmit1508_1212-oa01/Lesson22-INNER_JOIN/inner-joins.md

 ```

-6. Select the CourseID, CourseNames, and the Semesters they have been taught in.<br>
+6. Select the CourseID, course names, and the Semesters they have been taught in.<br>

 ```sql